cognitedata/cdp-spark-datasource/README.md

 ### Data points

 Data points are always related to a time series.
-To read data points you need to filter by a valid time series name, otherwise an empty DataFrame is returned. **Important**: be careful when using caching with this resource type.
+To read data points you need to filter by a valid time series name, otherwise an empty DataFrame is returned. **Important**: Be careful when using caching with this resource type.
+If you cache the result of a filter and then apply another filter, you do not trigger more data to be read from CDF and end up with an empty DataFrame.

 One additional option is supported: